Houtworm/minishell/Readme.md

-somehow terminate a foreground process if the next command says it had enough example: ```cat /dev/random | head -n 100``` return codes are not always working correctly. push & to the background
+somehow terminate a foreground process if the next command says it had enough example: ```cat /dev/random | head -n 100``` return codes are not always working correctly. push & to the background if the output is redirected it shouldn't be passed to a pipe too. probably an easy if else statement in the dupmachine

 ### Builtins
 #### cd